How To Stop the Baby from Throwing Food? 10 Easy Tips to Stop

 When your child loses their appetite, they may want to throw away their food.
 This may be fine if they do it in the highchair.

-However, if they start to drop food on the floor and make a mess, you can stop this by putting their plate or bowl on a tray that you put up in your child’s room while they sleep.
+However, if they start dropping food on the floor and making a mess, you can stop this by putting their plate or bowl on a tray that you put up in your child’s room while they sleep.

 6. Use a colander, dish towel, or wad of paper towel tubes: